adaltas/node-csv/readme.md

     Terminate the stream, implementation of the StreamWriter API.

 -   *toPath*
-    Take a file path as first argument and optionnaly on object of options as a second arguments.
+    Take a file path as first argument and optionally on object of options as a second arguments.

 -   *toStream*
-    Take a readable stream as first argument and optionnaly on object of options as a second arguments.
+    Take a readable stream as first argument and optionally on object of options as a second arguments.

 Options are: